If you really want to keep up with what’s going on in WCKC, watch this page for regular information updates.(Or better yet, come visit our meetings.)

 “Calling All Dog Lovers…”

 The past few years have been tough on WCKC and the dog sport in general.
-While performance events, such as Agility, Fast CAT, and Rally Obedience are holding their own or growing, Conformation numbers are dropping considerably.
-With that, is the interest in joining a dog club.To attempt to reverse the trend, WCKC will begin a membership drive this spring to hopefully bring new life into the club.
+While performance events, such as Agility, Fast CAT, and Rally Obedience are holding their own or growing, Conformation numbers are dropping considerably, to include the interest in joining a dog club.To attempt to reverse the trend, WCKC will begin a membership drive this year to hopefully bring new life into the club.
 And we’re not just talking conformation only.
 We’re open to all venues and are licensed by AKC for Conformation, Obedience, Rally-Obedience, and Fast CAT.
 So, if you’re into any of those venues…or even if you just like dogs and want to come hang out with a bunch of crazy dog people…come join us and see what we’re all about.
 The meeting time and location for our next meeting is posted on the Events page and we sure would like to see you there.